Blueberry Lemon Bread is soft, moist, tender and made with a full cup of fresh blueberries, fresh lemon juice and butter.

 Scoop the batter into muffin liners with an ice cream scoop and bake for 18-20 minutes in a 350 degree oven.
 Remove from the muffin pan and cool on a wire rack.

-Preheat the oven to 350 degrees and butter and flour an 8x4 inch loaf pan.
+- Preheat the oven to 350 degrees and butter and flour an 8×4 inch loaf pan.

-In a separate bowl sift together the flour and baking powder before adding it into the stand mixer on low speed, alternating with the milk until just combined.
+- In a separate bowl sift together the flour, baking powder and salt before adding it into the stand mixer on low speed, alternating with the milk until just combined.